RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 ### <i class="fa fa-thumb-tack"></i> Pin this page

+A pin indicates a page that is fixed in the menu, overriding the learning algorithm.

 To pin a 7 Cups page to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
 Optionally change the page title.

 To unpin a pinned page, go to the page and press the thumb tack icon again.
 The page remains in the menu if it's a page you often visit.
 Otherwise the page disappears from the menu.

 ### <i class="fa fa-star"></i> Star this page

+A star indicates a temporary reminder to visit a 7 Cups page and do something.

-To star a page, at the top of the menu, go to the page and press the star icon in the toolbar.
-Optionally type a reminder of the reason for starring the page.
+To star a page at the top of the menu, go to the page and press the star icon in the toolbar.
+Optionally type a reminder of your reason for starring the page.

 When you visit the page it loses its star.
 The page remains in the menu if it's a page you often visit, or if it's pinned.
 Otherwise the page disappears from the menu.
+You can star it again if you need another reminder to visit the page.

+### <i class="fa fa-pencil"></i> Edit page title

+To change a 7 Cups page's title, go to the page and press the star icon in the toolbar.
+Smart Links might eventually forget the new title, unless the page is pinned to the menu.

-### <i class="fa fa-plus"></i> Adding a link
+### <i class="fa fa-plus"></i> Add a link

+To add any link to the menu, go to the page and copy its URL.
+Press the plus button in the Smart Links toolbar.
+Type a title for the link, and paste the URL that you copied.

+You can add links to external pages in this way.
+They are pinned to the menu until you manually remove them.

-To add a link to
+### <i class="fa fa-minus"></i> Remove a link

+To remove any link from the menu, press the minus button in the Smart Links toolbar.
+Then click the icon at the left of the link you want to remove.

+Removing a link to a 7 Cups page does not prevent it from reappearing if you continue visit the page often.

+### <i class="fa fa-cog"></i> Settings

-press the <i class="fa fa-plus"></i> button in the Smart Links toolbar.
+To adjust Smart Links' behavior, press the cog wheel button in the Smart Links toolbar.

+You can change the maximum number of smart links shown in the menu.
+This number does not include starred and pinned links at the top.

+You can make Smart Links more forgetful, so that links to pages you do not visit often disappear from the menu more quickly, allowing new links to take their place.